 Backstage of Backups

-The Exchange servers we’re using have a dedicated mailbox database each, and also a copy of the Contoso-Users-01 database, which is the mailbox database being protected by the DAG (Figure 12).
+The Exchange servers we’re using have 2 mailbox databases, CONTROL and KAOS, both being protected by the DAG (Figure 13).

 If you remember part 1 of this series, it has been said that the synchronization process uses the Exchange VSS Writer.
-If we take a closer look to the Application Event Log of the protected Exchange server, we’ll notice a couple of events related with the VSS Backup (Figure 15, Figure 16, Figure 17 and Figure 18).
+If we take a closer look to the Application Event Log of the protected Exchange server, we’ll notice a couple of events related with the VSS Backup (Figure 16, Figure 17, Figure 18 and Figure 19).

 You will notice that the installation path of DPM contains three folders in the Volumes directory:

 <Install Drive>\Program Files\Microsoft System Center 2012\DPM\DPM\Volumes\DiffArea - contains mounted shadow copy volumes that store the recovery points for a data source.